request/request/README.md

 - `followAllRedirects` - follow non-GET HTTP 3xx responses as redirects (default: `false`)
 - `followOriginalHttpMethod` - by default we redirect to HTTP method GET. you can enable this property to redirect to the original HTTP method (default: `false`)
 - `maxRedirects` - the maximum number of redirects to follow (default: `10`)
+- `redirectLocationTrusted` - if a redirect causes a domain change then the authorization header is, by default, prevented from being sent to the new location.
+If this option is set to true then the authorization header will be retained.
 - `removeRefererHeader` - removes the referer header when a redirect happens (default: `false`). **Note:** if true, referer header set in the initial request is preserved during redirect chain.

 ---